 People with high-school degrees making $40,000 a year face problems very different from those of college-educated folks making $80,000.
 Their economic future is much more unstable, their job opportunities more limited, and their family finances more precarious.
 There are many more families in these circumstances among the growing Hispanic populations of the Southwest or the vast plains of the Midwest than one would guess living in the Emerald Cities.
 Republicans are right to focus on the needs of the middle class, but they must better understand who the middle class is if they are to succeed.

 That sounds great, but I wonder if the gap between the typical American and the ruling class is too broad to cross.
 Our rulers live lives that are so estranged from what the typical American experiences, they may as well be foreigners.
-America, the country with people and a culture and shared history, has been colonized by pod-people.
+America, the country with a people, a culture and a shared history, has been colonized by pod-people.
 They make noises that sound familiar and they sort of look like us, but they are alien to us in all the ways that matter.
 This story in the Financial Times touches on it.

 The UK Independence party does not represent the start of a revolt but the culmination of it.
 A spirit of anti-politics began permeating the country around the turn of the millennium when Tony Blair, the last politician the British allowed themselves to love, broke their hearts by turning out to be a prime minister and not a miracle worker.
 The disillusion intensified after the Iraq war, a work of naive over-ambition forever remembered as an act of heinous deceit.
 Then came the crash, the expenses scandal and much more immigration than voters were told to expect.